 The reason there’s potential here is that the typical visitor to Marketplace is looking to buy something.
 That’s a big deal.
 Normally, that is not the case when simply scrolling through news feed.

-Understand that in order to reach someone when using Marketplace, they still need to be in your target audience.
+Understand that in order to reach someone when using Marketplace, they still need to be in your target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 Nothing changes there.
 This isn’t a matter of reaching a different audience in a new place.
 You’re reaching the same audience you were already reaching but in a different place.

 In a vacuum, it shouldn’t matter much whether you reach someone within news feed or Instagram or Marketplace.
 It’s the same person, different place.
 But context, competition, and costs will impact results.